Kou-ding/Real-Time-Embedded-Systems/report.md

 - the implementation method
 - a diagram of the time differences
 - a diagram of the percentage of the time the CPU remains idle
-- comments and results that show that the program can function for days writing data without losses and without stopping if something happens to the connection or the
+- comments and results that show that the program can function for days writing data without losses and without stopping if something happens to the connection or the network.

 ### WebSockets | Part 1